Muslim proposal prompts calls to ban Trump from UK, Israel

 Although Israeli politicians demanded Trump be blocked from a planned visit, a Dec.
 28 meeting with Prime Minister Benjamin Netanyahu was still on.
 In addition to the online petition calling for a ban on Trump from the United Kingdom, a Scottish university revoked his honorary degree.

-A major chain of Middle East department stores halted sales of the real estate mogul’s glitzy “Trump Home” line of lamps, mirrors and jewelry boxes.
+A major chain of Middle East department stores halted sales of the real estate mogul’s glitzy “Trump Home” line of lamps, mirrors and jewellery boxes.

 Even China weighed in with indirect criticism of Trump’s comments, which have been condemned by the White House, U.S. congressional leaders, the United Nations, the prime ministers of France and Britain, a wide array of human and civil rights groups and many of Trump’s Republican rivals and potential Democratic opponents in the November 2016 U.S. presidential election.